magpylib/magpylib/docs/_pages/docu/docu_graphics.md

 ### Setting style via collections

 When displaying collections, the collection object `color` property will be automatically assigned to all its children and override the default style.
-An example that demonstrates this is {ref}`examples-union-operation`.
 In addition, it is possible to modify the individual style properties of all children with the `set_children_styles` method.
 Non-matching properties are simply ignored.

 In the following example we show how the french magnetization style is applied to all children in a collection,